BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 considerations.
 For example, an undertaking may determine that for a specific product in

-Page 11/18

 --- Page 12 ---

-![This is the logo for the European Insurance and Occupational Pensions Authority (EIOPA).
-The logo features a blue, diamond-shaped emblem containing the European Union's circle of stars.
-To the right is the stylized acronym "eiopa" in a thin, grey font, with the full name written below it.

-eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 case the stochastic value of the financial guarantee over the value of all future obligations